 FreeSpeakers.org is a pro bono speaker’s bureau for Chicago and the surrounding suburbs.
 All speakers give free presentations.
 This means there is no charge, no honorarium, no mileage costs.
 This service is 100% FREE to groups needing speakers.
 FreeSpeakers.org is a community service project of Ginny Richardson Public Relations.

 From Ginny Richardson’s work at The Doings Newspapers and later in public relations, she accumulated a broad network of people including program chairmen from clubs and organizations.
 These folks would call and ask if she knew anyone who gave talks for one of their upcoming meetings.
 She had always recommended friends and/or clients who are entertaining speakers.
 These speakers want to teach others, tell of a personal mission or be better known in the community.

 It is a labor of love for everyone involved.
-We are extremely proud of the speakers and the wide variety of topics Free Speech is able to offer.
-Today, at the eleven year benchmark, we have more than 200 free topics.
+We are extremely proud of the speakers and the wide variety of topics offered.
+Today, two decades later, we offer more than 200 free topics.
 And it keeps growing.